Find Your Perfect School

 What kind of work environment should I expect as a Police Officer or Detective?

-In most cases, law enforcement personnel work full-time, including overtime, on-call hours, and holidays.
+In most cases, a Police Detective and other law enforcement personnel work full-time, including overtime, on-call hours, and holidays.

 What skills or personality traits make a good Police Officer or Detective?

-Police Officers, in addition to Detectives, must have excellent communication skills, perceptiveness, leadership skills, good and moral judgment, and exceptional physical stamina.
+Police Officers, in addition to Detectives and Criminal Investigators, must have excellent communication skills, perceptiveness, leadership skills, good moral judgment, and exceptional physical stamina.
 If you are familiar with a foreign language, it will be useful.
-Problem-solving skills are a must.
+Problem-solving skills are a must in any police department.

-And, perhaps most importantly, you will need to be passionate about your job and empathetic for those you are protecting.
+And, perhaps most importantly, law enforcement officers need to be passionate about their job and empathetic toward those they are protecting.